g0dswisdom/frostgo/README.md

 Please note: FrostGo is a work in progress (WIP), and some features might still be under development.
 Updates are made regularly by our single-person team.
 # Features
 * **Speed** - FrostGo is created in **Go**, which is one of the fastest programming languages.
-* **User-Friendly** - FrostGo ensures a straightforward setup and smooth implementation for creating selfbots.
+* **User-Friendly** - FrostGo makes it simple for users to create selfbots.
 It's designed to be user-friendly, even for those new to Go.
 * **Stability** - FrostGo is built to provide a stable and reliable package for the Discord API.
 # Installation
 To install FrostGo, use the following command in your terminal: